+(A) Required Review - Any team that intends to protest a rule, score, judge's decision or any other aspect of the competition, must present the issue to SAE staff for discussion, and possible resolution before the protest is filed.

+107 © Society of Automotive Engineers, Inc. All Rights Reserved.
+Printed in USA.

-- (A) Required Review Any team that intends to protest a rule, score, judge's decision or any other aspect of the competition, must present the issue to SAE staff for discussion, and possible resolution before the protest is filed. - (B) Cause for Protest A team may protest any rule interpretation, score or official action (unless specifically excluded from protest) which they feel has caused some actual, non-trivial, harm to their team, or has had a substantive effect on their score.
-Teams may not protest rule interpretations or actions that have not caused them any substantive damage. - (C) Protest Period Protests must be filed within one (1) hour after the action being protested has occurred or the scores for the activity involving the protest subject are posted. - (D) Protest Format Protests must be in writing and submitted to designated organizer or SAE staff. - (E) Protest Bond The protesting team must post a twenty-five (25) point bond to be deducted from their score if the protest is denied. - (F) Decision The decision of the officials regarding any protest is final.
+(B) Cause for Protest - A team may protest any rule interpretation, score or official action (unless specifically excluded from protest) which they feel has caused some actual, non-trivial, harm to their team, or has had a substantive effect on their score.
+Teams may not protest rule interpretations or actions that have not caused them any substantive damage.

+(C) Protest Period - Protests must be filed within one (1) hour after the action being protested has occurred or the scores for the activity involving the protest subject are posted.

+(D) Protest Format - Protests must be in writing and submitted to designated organizer or SAE staff.

+(E) Protest Bond - The protesting team must post a twenty-five (25) point bond to be deducted from their score if the protest is denied.

+(F) Decision - The decision of the officials regarding any protest is final.